Recovery by the numbers, as of July 1, 2026

 Questions via Email

 You can email us with general questions that aren’t addressed on the website and the FAQs.
 If you have application-specific questions, your best bet is to call us or visit our help centers.
 Once you have submitted an application, don’t use this email; a case worker will reach out to you by direct email to discuss your application.
-Note (10/24/25): We are experiencing a large volume of emails with the recent launch of the People First Hurricane Recovery Programs.

 Under Florida law, e-mail addresses are public records.
 If you do not want your e-mail address released in response to a public records request, do not send electronic mail to this entity.
 Instead, contact this office by phone or visit one of our help centers.